-The Group has established policies and procedures to reduce electricity consumption at the facility, including assessment of energy efficiency, increase in the use of clean energy, and where possible, set targets to monitor energy consumption.
+The Group has established policies and procedures to reduce electricity consumption at the facilities, including assessment of energy efficiency, increase in the use of clean energy, and where possible, set targets to monitor energy consumption.
+During non-production hours, the Group advocates to minimize utilization of lighting and electric equipment as much as possible to reduce energy usage.

-Procurement of electrical appliances with high energy efficiency rating is recommended.
-The majority of the lighting systems in the processing factory were replaced with LED lights.
+Procurement of electrical appliances with high energy efficiency rating will be prioritized over those with lower energy efficiency performance.
+Majority of the lighting systems in the processing factory are installed with LED lights.
 Also, we promote the use of devices capable of performing multiple functions (such as one device handling all of printing, scanning, photocopying and fax) to reduce the quantity of electrical equipment and associated energy consumption at our facilities.
 Furthermore, it is ensured that power supply is turned off when electrical appliances are not in use.